 Actually, discipleship is a good way of summing up the lifestyle Jesus calls us to accept in His Sermon on the Mount.
 The fact that discipleship is now being highly emphasized doesn't mean, of course, that a way has been discovered to streamline the discipling process.

-While pastoring in Uvalde, Tex, I would occasionally browse through the library of the junior college on the edge of town.
-One day I found German martyr Dietrich Bonhoeffer's book The Cost of Discipleship.
+While pastoring in Uvalde, TX, I would occasionally browse through the library of the junior college on the edge of town.
+One day, I found German martyr Dietrich Bonhoeffer's book The Cost of Discipleship.
 In the opening pages Bonhoeffer writes against believing in a cheap grace.
 Grace is costly, he argues, and therefore, so is discipleship.
 What an effect that book had on me!

 There's no cheap price tag on true discipleship.
 No discounts are offered.
 No short cuts have been discovered.
 Discipleship is much more than a course to be mastered and a grade to be earned.
 It's much more than a list of facts to be memorized; it's more than keeping a daily journal.